nodejs/node/doc/api/errors.md

 <a id="ERR_TLS_HANDSHAKE_TIMEOUT"></a>
 ### ERR_TLS_HANDSHAKE_TIMEOUT

-A TLS error emitted by the server whenever a TLS/SSL handshake times out.
+A TLS/SSL handshake timed out.
 In this case, the server must also abort the connection.

 <a id="ERR_TLS_RENEGOTIATION_FAILED"></a>
 ### ERR_TLS_RENEGOTIATION_FAILED

-Used when a TLS renegotiation request has failed in a non-specific way.
+A TLS renegotiation request has failed in a non-specific way.

 <a id="ERR_TLS_REQUIRED_SERVER_NAME"></a>
 ### ERR_TLS_REQUIRED_SERVER_NAME

-Used with TLS, when calling the `server.addContext()` method without providing a hostname in the first parameter.
+While using TLS, the `server.addContext()` method was called without providing a hostname in the first parameter.

 <a id="ERR_TLS_SESSION_ATTACK"></a>
 ### ERR_TLS_SESSION_ATTACK

-Used when an excessive amount of TLS renegotiations is detected, which is a potential vector for denial-of-service attacks.
+An excessive amount of TLS renegotiations is detected, which is a potential vector for denial-of-service attacks.

 <a id="ERR_TRANSFORM_ALREADY_TRANSFORMING"></a>
 ### ERR_TRANSFORM_ALREADY_TRANSFORMING

-Used in Transform streams when the stream finishes while it is still transforming.
+A Transform stream finished while it was still transforming.

 <a id="ERR_TRANSFORM_WITH_LENGTH_0"></a>
 ### ERR_TRANSFORM_WITH_LENGTH_0

-Used in Transform streams when the stream finishes with data still in the write buffer.
+A Transform stream finished with data still in the write buffer.

 <a id="ERR_UNKNOWN_SIGNAL"></a>
 ### ERR_UNKNOWN_SIGNAL

-Used when an invalid or unknown process signal is passed to an API expecting a valid signal (such as [`subprocess.kill()`][]).
+An invalid or unknown process signal was passed to an API expecting a valid signal (such as [`subprocess.kill()`][]).

 <a id="ERR_UNKNOWN_STDIN_TYPE"></a>
 ### ERR_UNKNOWN_STDIN_TYPE

-Used when an attempt is made to launch a Node.js process with an unknown `stdin` file type.
-Errors of this kind cannot *typically* be caused by errors in user code, although it is not impossible.
-Occurrences of this error are most likely an indication of a bug within Node.js itself.
+An attempt was made to launch a Node.js process with an unknown `stdin` file type.
+This error is usually an indication of a bug within Node.js itself, although it is possible for user code to trigger it.

 <a id="ERR_UNKNOWN_STREAM_TYPE"></a>
 ### ERR_UNKNOWN_STREAM_TYPE

-Used when an attempt is made to launch a Node.js process with an unknown `stdout` or `stderr` file type.
-Errors of this kind cannot *typically* be caused by errors in user code, although it is not impossible.
-Occurrences of this error are most likely an indication of a bug within Node.js itself.
+An attempt was made to launch a Node.js process with an unknown `stdout` or `stderr` file type.
+This error is usually an indication of a bug within Node.js itself, although it is possible for user code to trigger it.

 <a id="ERR_V8BREAKITERATOR"></a>
 ### ERR_V8BREAKITERATOR

-Used when the V8 BreakIterator API is used but the full ICU data set is not installed.
+The V8 BreakIterator API was used but the full ICU data set is not installed.

 <a id="ERR_VALID_PERFORMANCE_ENTRY_TYPE"></a>
 ### ERR_VALID_PERFORMANCE_ENTRY_TYPE

-Used by the Performance Timing API (`perf_hooks`) when no valid performance entry types were found.
+While using the Performance Timing API (`perf_hooks`), no valid performance entry types were found.

 <a id="ERR_VALUE_OUT_OF_RANGE"></a>
 ### ERR_VALUE_OUT_OF_RANGE

-Used when a given value is out of the accepted range.
+A given value is out of the accepted range.

 [`ERR_INVALID_ARG_TYPE`]: #ERR_INVALID_ARG_TYPE
 [`subprocess.kill()`]: child_process.html#child_process_subprocess_kill_signal